ritik23saini/Practivoo/README.md

 # Practivoo
-Nexj js project
+Next js project
-project is private
+#project is private on other repository